SitanHuang/AncientKingdomRemake/docs/Initial Planning/game.md

 - buildings created by adding a 0 HP building

 - each building has:
-  - HP: if <0, deleted; if >0, effectiveness decreases
+  - HP: if <0%, deleted; if >0%, effectiveness decreases
+  - HP has actual health points that vary by building
   - each turn, HP is increased by consuming production
   - damage order: only the building with highest order takes damage and gets deleted first